cgoliver/rnaglib/src/rnaglib/tasks/RNA_VS/README.md

 - Extracting the pockets and annotating their inner part with an 'in_pocket' feature.
 - Computing all ligand representations as graphs and saving them in a pickle object

+### demo.py

+This file contains a demonstration of how to use the `RNA-VS` task, to train a simple model.
+It trains a small RGCN encoder and outputs some performance metrics.
+It can be easily expanded for further model development.

-### data.py
+### ligands.py

-This file contains the data loading logic, both for training and testing.
+This file contains the ligand related logic.

 Since the binding pockets are clustered into groups, a single binding site is associated to several actives and decoys.
 At train time, we choose to use a positive or negative pair with a balanced probability.